-Find out how to cancel your mobile phone contract, including any exit fees that might apply and how you can get around them.
+Find out how to cancel your mobile phone contract, including how much notice you need to give and any exit fees that might apply.

 In the UK, there are three ways to cancel your mobile phone contract.
-The best way to cancel depends on whether you’re moving to another mobile network and whether you’d like to keep your phone number when you do so.
+The best way to cancel depends on whether you’re moving to another network and whether you’d like to keep your current phone number when you move.

-Sometimes, it’ll be necessary to pay an “early termination charge” or “early exit fee” when you cancel your contract during the minimum initial term (the first 12 months or 24 months of your contract).
-In addition, a notice period of around 30 days could also apply if you’re following the standard cancellation process.
+In some cases, you’ll need to pay an “early termination charge” or “early exit fee” when you cancel your contract.
+This will apply when you cancel during the minimum term of your contract (i.e. the first 12 months or 24 months).
+In addition, a notice period of around 30 days may also apply if you’re following the standard cancellation process.

 In this article, we’ll show you how to cancel your mobile phone contract.
-For each network, we’ll discuss the exit fees and notice periods that apply when cancelling your contract.
-We’ll also discuss the discounts that are available, along with alternative solutions that might allow you to bypass the extra charges.
+For each mobile network, we’ll discuss the exit fees and notice periods that apply when you cancel your contract.
+We’ll also discuss the discounts available, along with alternative solutions that might allow you to bypass the extra charges.

 - 1 How To Cancel Your Contract